 Patagonia hit the nail on the head with their Capilene Cool collection.
 The Patagonia Capilene Cool Daily Hoody is lightweight and breathable, helping to keep you cool during hot days on the trails.
 The Daily Hoody does an excellent job of wicking away moisture and it dries out quickly.
 The Daily Hoody has a hood to keep the sun off your neck but it lacks thumb holes.
 The built-in odor control works to keep the stink at bay.
 Fair Trade Certified and made from recycled materials, the Daily Hoody is a shirt you can feel good about wearing.
 This shirt also comes in a non-hooded version as well.

 The Capiline Cool Daily Hoody doesn’t have a UPF rating, simply because Patagonia hasn’t submitted it for the specific test to acquire the rating.
 The shirt does provide ample sun protection, but because it doesn’t have a specific UPF rating, it’s difficult to know exactly how much protection it provides.
-That said, our tester wore this sun shirt while paddling in strong sunshine on the island of Palau, as well as on hikes in Hawaii, and did not get a sunburn.
+That said, we wore this sun shirt while paddling in strong sunshine on the island of Palau, as well as on hikes in Hawaii, and did not get a sunburn.

-CHECK Men's PRICE ON Patagonia CHECK Women's PRICE ON Patagonia CHECK Men's PRICE ON REI CHECK Women's PRICE ON REIBest Sun Shirt For Cold Weather
+CHECK Men's PRICE ON Patagonia CHECK Men's PRICE ON REI

 The North Face Dune Long-Sleeve Shirt ($60)